neuraldevx/Jake-Christensen-Portfolio/README.md

 ## About

-This is a personal portfolio website for Jacob Christensen, showcasing his projects, skills, and experience.
-The website is built using Next.js and styled with Tailwind CSS and Bulma.
+This is a personal portfolio website, showcasing projects, skills, and experience.
+The website is built using **Next.js** and styled with **Tailwind CSS** and **Bulma**.
 It also features dynamic content fetched from GitHub and includes a blog section for sharing articles and insights.

 ## Features